 Kentucky

 You may notice Kentucky’s service area boundaries look different from other state boundaries.
 In particular, almost the entire area of KY is covered by public water—and for the most part, Kentucky homes are almost completely supplied by public water.
-We received water line data from the state of kentucky, which delineated the main water lines.
+We received water line data from the state of Kentucky, which delineated the main water lines.
 However, we need to delineate the area served by these water lines, not the two-dimensional line features.
 To delineate service areas,

 1250